astrdino/UNIUNI-DSP-DriverPerformance/README.md

 	- ...contain policies generating and RLS active

+03/16/2024
+- PostgreSQL function is working on SQL edition in Supabase but not return back to the Application end in react so I apply an alternative which simply utilizing "Select()", if the table not existed, specific type of error is thrown, otherwise is it existed

 ******Endpoint for the deployment is different than the endpoint for the local test